Addition and Subtraction of Integers

 - 4 + 8 = 12

 Using the number line, we start at zero and move to 4.
-The equation calls for another additional number 8.
-From 4, move 8 steps forwards towards the right of the number line, leaving you at 12.
+The equation calls for adding 8 to 4.
+From 4, move 8 steps towards the right of the number line, leaving us at 12.

 - –7 + (–10) = –17

 Using the number line, we begin at 0 and move to the left and stop at –7.
-Since the equation calls for an additional –10, we move another 10 steps towards the left, leaving you at –17.
+Since the equation calls for adding -10 to -7, move another 10 steps towards the left, leaving us at –17.

 - 10 + (– 4)

-We begin at 0, moving to 10 towards the right of the number line.
+We begin at 0, moving to 10 spaces to the right of the number line.
 The equation then asks you to add a –4.
-But a negative sign means you have to travel to the left of the number line, making you move 4 spaces towards the left from 10.
+But a negative sign means you have to travel to the left of the number line, making you move 4 spaces to the left from 10.
 Landing you at 6.

 - –8 + –9

-We begin from 0, working our way towards the left of the number line and stopping at -10.
-Since two negatives make a positive, making – (–15) = 15, we move forwards towards the right of the number line.
-From –10 we move 15 steps towards the right, landing you at 5.
+Starting at 0, move to the left of the number line at –10.
+Since two negatives make a positive, making – (–15) = 15, we move forward towards the right of the number line.
+From –10 we move 15 spaces to the right, landing at 5.

 - 18 – 5 = 13

-18 is larger than 3 and has a positive value
+18 is larger than 5 and has a positive value.

 Fun Facts about Integers and Signs